annaghi/mobile-contact-bar-3/readme.txt

 The plugin works fine without JavaScript on the front-end of your site.
 We use JavaScript on the front-end in two cases:
 1. if the toggle is activated, then the plugin has an option for saving the toggle state in a cookie, and
-2. the *Scroll to Top*, *Back in History*, or *Forward in History* actions use inline JavaScript for their functionality.
+2. *Scroll to Top*, *Back in History*, and *Forward in History* actions use inline JavaScript for their functionality.

 = Cookies =
 You have full control over the single cookie which is called *mobile_contact_bar_toggle*.